Teaching Assistantships FAQs

 How and when does the teaching assistant get his/her stipend?

-The total amount of the stipend for the semester is divided into installments as follows:
+The total amount of the stipend for the semester is paid as follows:

-Summer Semester = Two installments, one for the first month, and a second for the remainder of the stipend
+Summer Session = Two payments, one for the first month, and a second for the remainder of the stipend

-The installments are typically available on the tenth of each month (or in a case of a holiday, the next available working day).
+The payments are typically made on the fifteenth of the month (or in a case of a holiday, the next available working day).

-This is conditional that all documents needed for the award of the teaching assistantship have been duly submitted, and the award forms duly processed by the academic department where the teaching assistantship assignment is.
+This is conditional that all documents needed for the teaching assistantship award have been duly submitted, and the award forms duly processed by the academic department where the teaching assistantship assignment is.

 What degree should a teaching assistant have?